AnkurKrPal/TextEditor/README.md

-# Superfast Text Editor - Powered by Piece Table + AVL Tree
+# Text Editor - Using Piece Table & AVL Tree

 A **high-performance text editor** built using C++ and Qt, designed to handle large files efficiently with **instant editing** and **smooth cursor movement**.
 At its core, it uses a **Piece Table** integrated with an **AVL Tree**, providing extremely fast insertions and deletions without copying large amounts of text.